steqeq/0000/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 `HSA Sys Arch Features <http://hsafoundation.com/wp-content/uploads/2021/02/HSA-SysArch-1.2.pdf>`_.

-The ROCm platform uses the new PCI Express 3.0 (Peripheral Component Interconnect Express [PCIe] 3.0) features for Atomic Read-Modify-Write Transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capabilities needed for queuing and signaling memory operations.
+The ROCm platform uses the new PCI Express 3.0 (Peripheral Component Interconnect Express [PCIe] 3.0) features for atomic read-modify-write transactions which extends inter-processor synchronization mechanisms to IO to support the defined set of HSA capabilities needed for queuing and signaling memory operations.

 The new PCIe atomic operations operate as completers for ``CAS`` (Compare and Swap), ``FetchADD``, ``SWAP`` atomics.
-The AtomicsOps are initiated by the I/O device which support 32-bit, 64-bit and 128-bit operand which target address have to be naturally aligned to operation sizes.
+The atomic operations are initiated by the I/O device which support 32-bit, 64-bit and 128-bit operand which target address have to be naturally aligned to operation sizes.

 For ROCm the Platform atomics are used in ROCm in the following ways: